peter0083/Black-Duck-Data-Challenge2017/README.md

 Black Duck Data Challenge @ UBC

+team member: Peter and Sheena

+Please find the 'insight.Rmd' in 'src' directory.

 Outline:
 - find something useful/insights out of this data set
 - ie. first column is uuid. each row is a open source project.